Does Alcohol Raise Cholesterol?

 Alcohol is broken down in the liver and repackaged as triglycerides (fats) and cholesterol.
 It is then sent back to your bloodstream.
 This means the more alcohol you drink, the more triglycerides and cholesterol will enter your bloodstream.

 There’s a delicate balance between drinking a small amount of alcohol (the amount that may positively impact your cholesterol) and drinking more than needed and causing your cholesterol and blood triglycerides to rise.
-The daily recommended allowance is no more than one drink per day for women and two drinks per day for men.
+For decades, the daily recommended allowance was no more than one drink per day for women and two drinks per day for men, but with the latest research, the CDC was prompted to update their guidelines.
+Now, the CDC recommends that adults of legal drinking age can choose not to drink or to drink no more than one drink per day for women and two drinks per day for men on days when alcohol is consumed.
+They further recommend that if you are an adult of legal age and do not drink, you should not start drinking.

 Additionally, when triglycerides build in the liver, you increase your risk of developing other conditions like fatty liver disease.
-Too much alcohol can also lead to a high triglyceride level and low HDL level, which can lead to heart disease.
+Too much alcohol can also lead to a high triglyceride level and lower levels of HDL, which can lead to heart disease.

 How Can I Support Healthy Cholesterol?